 - transitioning back to civilian life

-In addition to the Primary Treatment Program components, those who are following the Military Support Path will also be exposed to military support groups, men's and women's groups, pain management therapies, grief and loss groups, defenses training, relapse prevention, and appropriate experiential therapies.
+Those who are in treatment participate in men's and women's groups, pain management therapies, grief and loss groups, defenses training, relapse prevention, and appropriate experiential therapies.

 The Young Adults Path